godotengine/godot-website/collections/_article/gles2-and-gdnative-progress-report-7.md

 ![L9L6ETQ.png](/storage/app/uploads/public/5b5/593/db7/5b5593db79d7a030918073.png)

 I zoomed out and in when taking this picture, so I could see that the allocation works correctly.
 But for now everything is white?
-Shouldn't there be the sphere in greyscale?
+Shouldn't there be the sphere in grayscale?
 The problem here is that the depth buffer wasn't *linearized*, so in order to see if the rendering was actually working I needed to bring the light **veeeeeery** close.

 ![R6JSjSn.png](/storage/app/uploads/public/5b5/594/f7c/5b5594f7cfd5f912083002.png)